Harnesser/tiny-spice-rs/doc/devlog.md

 My moves are non-linear, but that's ok.
 Gonna stamp some diodes.

+The other option is to stamp everything once.
+And update the parameters at each iteration.
+This means keeping the twiddle values and their locations, but means we don't have to copy/reallocate the huge matrix all the time.
+After all, the companion models don't change.

 ## 2017-09-07
 I hope to implement DC operating points with diodes in the circuit.